HTBox/TwoWeeksReady/README.md

 For many years, we’ve been talking about the importance of being prepared for 72 hours.
 This is a good start, and helpful in the event of short-term power outages or temporary evacuation.
 Natural Disasters such as Earthquakes, Tsunamis, Tornados, Hurricanes and Forest Fires, may leave much of your area’s transportation routes destroyed.
 We will have to count on each other in the community, in the workplace and at home in order to be safe until responders can reach you.

 **Use this application as a means to prepare to become two weeks ready.**

+For additional details, questions, etc.  You can reachout out to Pascal @schuback or Maximilian @MaximilianDixon on twitter and/or join our hackathon dev channel on slack (https://join.slack.com/share/zt-vl9s9i4z-Q_77RgK4IsRxWDzWxdffRA).